ChristopherLlewellyn/tarkov-gunsmith/README.md

 [Track the development on Trello](https://trello.com/b/e82gBsJD/tarkov-gunsmith)

 ## Features
+* Authentication - traditional email/password and verification email authentication, plus single sign on with Google and Discord authentication

 * Weapon builder with all weapon/attachment compatibility

 * Caliber, ergonomics, vertical/horizontal recoil, recoil modifiers and weight stats for all weapons and attachments